BenGoodair/CCG-Outsourcing/README.md

-[^1]Warning running this code involves data to be directly downloaded to your pc.
+[^1]: Warning running this code involves data to be directly downloaded to your pc.
-[^2]Some of the analyses involved in the paper are computationally intensive.
+[^2]: Some of the analyses involved in the paper are computationally intensive.
 Expect the paper to take ~3 hours to run completely and the supplementary material ~4 hours.